sebhtml/ray/README.md

 Ray is a parallel de novo genome assembler that utilises the message-passing interface everywhere and is implemented using peer-to-peer communication.

-Ray is implemented using the Ray Platform, a message-passing-interface programming framework.
+Ray is implemented using RayPlatform, a message-passing-interface programming framework.

 Ray is documented in